cloud-gov/cf-ex-staticfile/README.md

-# If you need to shut down
+# If you need to replace app with static content

-Your cloud.gov apps have already incurred costs for January, so you don't have any immediate obligation to stop your apps, however you may want to stop them and replace them with a static website if you can't provide the operations and maintenance (O&M) the applications require under ATO

 To replace your applications with a static site: